gazbert/bxbot/README.md

 - Exchange Adapter for [Kraken](https://www.kraken.com).
 - Convert bot into [Spring Boot](http://projects.spring.io/spring-boot/) app.
 - REST API for configuring the bot.
+- Admin app - a microservice for configuring and managing bots in the cloud.
-- Web UI (written in [AngularJS](https://angularjs.org/)) for administering the bot.
+- Web UI (written in [AngularJS](https://angularjs.org/)) for administering bots.
+- Trade Analysis app - a microservice that will feed off trading events sent by the bots.
-- Android app for administering the bot.
+- Android app for administering bots.

 See the main project [Issue Tracker](https://github.com/gazbert/BX-bot/issues) for timescales and progress.